alphacoder01/Hand_Gesture_Recognition/README.md

 *Results Directory contains the accuracy and loss plots of the trained model, achieving over **99% accuracy on both train and test sets**.

-*Pretrained model file as well as pickle file to be uploaded soon.
+*Pretrained model file as well as pickle files are uploaded now!